"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 Elevation of Liver Transaminases

 Other endothelin receptor antagonists (ERAs) have been associated with aminotransferase (AST, ALT) elevations, hepatotoxicity, and cases of liver failure [see ADVERSE REACTIONS].
-In patients who develop hepatic impairment after LETAIRIS initiation, the cause of liver injury should be fully investigated.
-Discontinue LETAIRIS if aminotransferase elevations > 5x ULN or if elevations are accompanied by bilirubin > 2x ULN, or by signs or symptoms of liver dysfunction and other causes are excluded.
+In patients who develop hepatic impairment after Letairis initiation, the cause of liver injury should be fully investigated.
+Discontinue Letairis if elevations of liver aminotransferases are > 5x ULN or if elevations are accompanied by bilirubin > 2x ULN, or by signs or symptoms of liver dysfunction and other causes are excluded.

 This monograph has been modified to include the generic and brand name in many instances.